fluvi-io/flashalpha-contract/README.md

 # FlashAlpha

-Accrue additional yields from flashloan fees, on top of other protocol's yield!
+Accrue additional yield from flashloan fees, on top of other protocols'!